Masarsah/brich/README.md

-# brich
-be rich it is display of a wallet

-# NPM
+# Project2-brich
-npm install chart.js --save
+Times are tough.
+Whether you earn a lot or just get by, watching where your money goes is important. so in order to be rich you have to be a

 Explanations of the technologies used